 - Free Heat!
 That big, bright ball in the sky might be what we avoid in the warmer months, but come winter season, we embrace it.
 Use the sun to your advantage.
+Yes, winter energy savings tips starts off with that ball of fire that keeps our Earth warm!
 Open your south-facing window blinds or drapes to let the heat inside.
 Close them when the sun goes down to keep that warm air circulating, and reduce cold air from getting in.

 - Under the Sheets – Never underestimate the power of a good blanket!
 Swap out your lighter, summer sheets for some fuzzy cotton or flannel sheets.
 To stay extra toasty, a heavier comforter and extra throws at the end of the bed will keep your tootsies warmer.

 - Thermostat Check – When you’re away from home or asleep, turn your thermostat down about 10 degrees.
 This can save you about 10% more a year on your electricity.
 Programmable thermostats can help make it easier to remember.
 Don’t turn your thermostat OFF when you leave the house – it will take more energy to heat up your entire house to a comfortable temperature again.